 Waste products from infected people have distinctive smells, as per the studies.
 The urine, saliva and sweat of humans release chemicals called volatile organic compounds, which can have different odours depending on whether a person has an infection or not.

 According to studies, a dog’s sense of smell is high due to the complex structure of its nose.
-Humans do not have the sense of smell like dogs.
+Humans do not have a sense of smell like dogs.
 They can detect odours unparalleled.
 Trained dogs correctly identified urine samples of patients with bladder cancer and malaria-infected children from their foot odours.
 For COVID-19, Dubai was the first one to deploy dogs to detect such infections among passengers.
 Finland and Lebanon have also conducted trials with detection dogs at airports.

 The researchers trained eight dogs on samples taken from the mouths and windpipes of seven people with COVID-19 and seven uninfected people.
 The dogs identified 83% of positive cases and 96% of negative ones.

 The dogs can also tell the difference between urine and sweat from people with or without the disease.
 The trained eight dogs detected COVID-19 in 198 sweat samples, around half of which belongs to people with the disease.
 But, there is variation in how well individual dogs perform.
-In few trials, some identified accurately, whereas some missed out.
+In a few trials, some identified accurately, whereas some missed out.
 Groups need to boost their sample sizes before the scientific community can evaluate how helpful the dogs might be.
-It is important not to jump over conclusions too early with grand claims and small data sets.
+It is important not to jump to conclusions too early with grand claims and small data sets.
 Therefore, there is a requirement to increase the sample size to reach a strong result.

 Collections were presented to the dogs on a stand system and rewarded every time for indicating a positive one and ignoring the negative.
 If a stand contained a positive sample, the dog would sit or point its nose towards it, ignoring the negative one.
-Mathematical modelling showed that in a real-life setting, sniffers could screen over 300 people within 30 minutes.
+Mathematical modeling showed that in a real-life setting, sniffers could screen over 300 people within 30 minutes.
 That will save a lot of time, money and resources.
 Generally, the reports take 72 hours for the final results.
 So, if we will consider detecting dogs thoroughly, then it will make a difference.
 So, they can work like our future testing detection device and could be known as COVID detection dogs.

 The researchers take it as a complement rather than a substitute.
 The COVID detection dogs and a PCR test can diagnose nearly 91% of infections in both symptomatic and asymptomatic carriers.
 We do not mean for the dogs to replace PCR tests.
 The benefit of these dogs is how quickly they can detect the odour of the infection.
-The modelling suggested that the best use of the dogs is as a rapid mass screening tool with a confirmatory PCR for anyone who is indicated as positive by the dogs and therefore could reduce the number of PCR tests required.
+The modeling suggested that the best use of the dogs is as a rapid mass screening tool with a confirmatory PCR for anyone who is indicated as positive by the dogs and therefore could reduce the number of PCR tests required.
 Again, the dogs had received training in a controlled environment.
-Beyond the modelling, the effectiveness of trained dogs is yet to confirm in a real-world setting.
+Beyond the modeling, the effectiveness of trained dogs is yet to confirm in a real-world setting.
 No one is saying dogs can replace a PCR machine, but they could be very promising.